 - A complete list of macro-friendly choices at various chain restaurants.

-This will make it easier to fit in something good/delicious at the restaurant, but might mean a smaller lunch or breakfast in exchange (a trade-off you will gladly make… but if you’ve already eaten lunch/breakfast, you don’t get that chance).
+This will make it easier to fit in something good/delicious at the restaurant but might mean a smaller lunch or breakfast in exchange (a trade-off you will gladly make, but if you’ve already eaten lunch/breakfast, you don’t get that chance).

-Not only is it likely to end in failure (estimating macros for restaurant is impossible.
-You have NO IDEA what’s in their stuff), but any restaurant that won’t tell you what’s in the food they’re serving you doesn’t deserve your business.
+Not only is it likely to end in failure (estimating macros for a restaurant is impossible.
+You have no idea what’s in their stuff), but any restaurant that won’t tell you what’s in the food they’re serving doesn’t deserve your business.

-I’ve found that it’s wrong about 75% of the time when it comes to restaurants, because whoever enters this stuff doesn’t do their research.
+I’ve found that it’s wrong about 75% of the time when it comes to restaurants (whoever enters this stuff usually doesn’t do their research).
 Get the macro information directly from the website or the menu of the restaurant itself.
+I think restaurants under-report their nutrition information in order to get you in the door.

 If you follow these rules, you’ll find that eating out is actually not a problem.
-(I eat at McDonalds, Chilis, and other restaurants way more often than I care to admit).
+(I eat at McDonald’s, Chili’s, and other restaurants way more often than I care to admit).
 But it does take advanced planning.
-Even when I’m going into a restaurant with foods I know well, I still have to plan my days meals in advance, or I end up blowing up my numbers.
+Even when I’m going into a restaurant with foods I know well, I still have to plan my days’ meals in advance, or I end up blowing up my numbers.

-One more comment… avoid eating out, in general, if you can.
-I’ve found that when I skip the restaurants and eat at home, even if the numbers look good, I get better weight-loss results.
-I thin restaurants under-report their nutrition information in order to get you in the door.
+One more comment.
+Avoid eating out, in general, if you can.
+I’ve found that when I skip the restaurants and eat at home, even if the numbers look good, I get better weight-loss results, and so will you.